 Potential Exposures: The exposure to a new chemical substance is potentially relevant to whether a new chemical substance is likely to present unreasonable risks because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
-In this case, EPA did not estimate the exposure because EPA determined that the chemical substance presents both low human health hazard and low environmental hazard.
 Due to low hazard, EPA believes that this chemical substance would be unlikely to present an unreasonable risk even if exposures were high.